-- 1. Calculate average particle diameters for a mixture of solid particles and select different screens according to specifications. - 2.
-Select the type of crusher/grinder for a particular comminution operation and calculate the energy consumption. - 3.
-Calculate drag force and terminal settling velocity for single particles in different mediums. - 4.
-Select the type of classifier required for a given operation and given a particular thickening operation, design the thickener required. - 5.
-Calculate power consumption for an agitation operation and scale up the agitator as per the problem given.
+- 1. calculate average particle diameters for a mixture of solid particles and select different screens according to specifications. - 2. select the type of crusher/grinder for a particular comminution operation and calculate the energy consumption and get knowledge on drag force and terminal velocity. - 3. select the type of classifier required for a given operation and given a particular thickening operation, design the thickener required. - 4. calculate power consumption for an agitation operation and scale up the agitator as per the problem given. - 5. analyze filtration data and select filtration equipment based on requirements.